Canadian respiratory virus surveillance report: COVID-19

 Antigenic characterization

 Changes in circulating SARS-CoV-2 viruses are monitored by antigenic characterization.
-In order to assess vaccine relatedness, NMLB antigenically characterized circulating strains using ferret-derived antisera raised against the current vaccine strain, KP.2.
+In order to assess vaccine strain relatedness, the Nationl Microbiology Labortory Branch (NMLB) antigenically characterized circulating strains using ferret-derived antisera raised against the current vaccine strain, LP.8.1.

 Table 1: Lineages with low antigenic reactivity against KP.2 antisera